guillaumejay/CompendiumImport/README.md

 I just moved this project here from CodePlex, just in case.

-I'm not playing 4e currently, and I don't have a Insider subscription anymore, so this program is not going to evolve on my side.
+I'm not playing 4e currently, and I don't have a Insider subscription anymore, so, I don't expect to work on it right now.

-If I was going to work more on it, first I'll continue to replace string comparisons by regular expressions.
+One of the things I'd like to do is to first continue to replace string comparisons by regular expressions.

 Thanks :